Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 The icon extension supports PNG, GIF and SVG files.
 32-bit PNG files (including an alpha channel) or SVG are recommended.

 Legacy icons in BMP format should be converted to PNG, ensuring that relevant transparency information is present in the PNG.
-Use of magenta / cyan / white backgrounds to represent transparency is not going to be supported, hence the conversion from BMP.
+Use of magenta / cyan / white backgrounds to represent transparency are not supported by this extension, hence the conversion from BMP.

 TIFF will not be supported by GPX / GPZ, although the TIFF format does allow for an alpha channel.
 Any icons in TIFF format should also be converted to PNG format, ensuring the alpha channel is preserved.

-The JPEG format is not suitable for icons.
+The JPEG format is great for photos but is not suitable for icons.
 Miniature versions of JPEG photos are [thumbnails](https://en.wikipedia.org/wiki/Thumbnail) and should not be considered icons.
+Applications are free to display thumbnails of JPG images found in the GPX `<link>` elements.